-The primary focus of the Texas Back Institute Research Foundation has been diagnostic evaluations and treatment outcomes.
-Clinical studies have involved discographies, MRIs, minimally invasive procedures and total disc replacement.
-Peer-reviewed medical literature has been published extensively as a result of the Foundation’s studies.
-The program has also been involved with the publication of spine-related medical textbooks and monographs, including Rehabilitation of the Spine, The Spine in Sports, Lumbar Disc Disease, Cervical Disc Disease and Spinal Arthroplasty: A New Era in Spine Care.
+Dozens of peer-reviewed medical articles have been published by TBI surgeons as a result of the Foundation’s studies.
+The program has even been involved with the publication of spine-related medical textbooks and monographs, including Rehabilitation of the Spine, The Spine in Sports, Lumbar Disc Disease, Cervical Disc Disease, and Spinal Arthroplasty: A New Era in Spine Care.

 Texas Back Institute Spine Surgery Fellowship Program

-A key component of the Fellowship Programs has been creating and implementing patient education programs and authoring numerous books for the public, including Back in Shape and Treat Your Back Without Surgery.
-The doctors are also actively involved with development of editorial content for SpineUniverse.com and Spine-Health.com.
+A key component of the Fellowship Program has been creating and implementing patient education programs and authoring numerous books for the public, including Back in Shape and Treat Your Back Without Surgery.
+The doctors are also actively involved with the development of editorial content for SpineUniverse.com and Spine-Health.com.

-With its unparalleled commitment to the world of spine, Texas Back Institute became the first institution in the United States to prescribe outpatient myelography, led the first FDA study of the artificial disc and later performed the first artificial disc replacement in the United States.
+With its unparalleled commitment to the world of the spine, Texas Back Institute became the first institution in the United States to prescribe outpatient myelography, led the first FDA study of the artificial disc, and later performed the first artificial disc replacement in the United States.

 Throughout its history, the goal to perform as a center of excellence integrating the best of science and education with the best business practices has served Texas Back Institute well and continues to be the foundation of Texas Back Institute’s success.
 Now, 35 years later, Texas Back Institute is one of the largest freestanding multidisciplinary academic spine centers in the world.